Quansight/Quansight-website/apps/labs/posts/libsf-error-state.md

 or other compiled languages since one doesn't need to worry about the thread safety of wrapped code.
 Still, being able to have only one thread in a running Python process execute Python code at a time is greatly limiting for multicore applications.
 In October 2023, a Python Enhancement Proposal (PEP) was accepted to make the GIL optional.
-This proposal, [PEP 703](https://peps.python.org/pep-0703/), is well worth reading for its in-depth summary of the surrounding issues.
+This proposal, [PEP 703](https://peps.python.org/pep-0703/), is well worth reading for its thoughtful summary of the surrounding issues.
 CPython 3.13 launched with an optional [free-threaded mode](https://docs.python.org/3.13/whatsnew/3.13.html#free-threaded-cpython) which supports running with the GIL disabled.
 Free-threading in Python offers great promise, but to take advantage of